jsenv/core/docs/building/readme.md

 This unlock consistent import paths accross the codebase which helps a lot to know where we are.
 As import maps is a standard, tools (VSCode, ESLint, Webpack, ...) will soon use them too.

-The following html will be support natively by browsers:
+The following html will be supported natively by browsers:

 ```html
 <!DOCTYPE html>